 Step 4: Add a Healthy Fat

-Alternatively, you can just carry a bottle of olive oil with you on the trail.
+- Olive oil: Bring a bottle of olive oil with you on the trail.
 Olive oil has a great calorie/weight ratio and is almost pure fat.
+Add it to meals after they rehdyrate.

 Step 5: Add Flavor